 existingIndex++;

-Implementing this approach allowed to speed up the integrations flows tenfold.
-Implementing this for Solr indexing helped to enhance the deployment procedure — instead of performing slow full index (taking hours), we ran the optimized full index which involved only items changed since the last run.
+Implementing this approach allowed us to speed up the integration flows tenfold.
+Implementing this for Solr indexing helped to enhance the deployment procedure — instead of performing a slow full index that took hours, we ran the optimized full index, which involved only items changed since the last run.

-There are some important points you should take into account before picking this solution for you needs:
+There are some important points you should take into account before choosing this solution for your needs:

-• if you mark items for deletion, you will have a situation when more than one item is in the database with a combination of attributes used to be unique keys.
-The items marked for deletion may accumulate faster than the clean up job removes them.
+- If you mark items for deletion, you will have a situation where more than one item is in the database with a combination of attributes that used to be unique keys.
+The items marked for deletion may accumulate faster than the cleanup job removes them.
 So, your unique key strategy should be revisited.